vippsas/vipps-login-dotnet/README.md

 Vipps is using the OpenIdConnect Authorization Code Grant flow, this means the user is redirected back to your environment with a Authorization token.
 The middleware will validate the token and exchange it for an `id_token` and an `access_token`.
 A `ClaimsIdentity` will be created which will contain the information of the scopes that you configured (email, name, addresses etc).

+### Accessing Vipps user data

-The Vipps UserInfo can be accessed by calling `IVippsLoginService.GetVippsUserInfo(ClaimsIdentity identity)`, this will give you the user info that was retrieved when the user logged in (cached).
+The Vipps UserInfo can be accessed by calling `IVippsLoginService.GetVippsUserInfo(IIdentity identity)`, this will give you the user info that was retrieved when the user logged in (cached).

 ### Syncing Vipps user data

-If you want to use the Vipps data, for example the Vipps addresses, you may want to store that data in your database.
-First, make sure you can access the data you're looking for by configuring the correct scope in your Startup class, for example add the `VippsScopes.Address` scope.
+You may want to store the Vipps data in your database, for example on the Episerver CustomerContact.
+First, make sure you can access the data you're looking for by configuring the correct scope in your Startup class, for example for Vipps addressess add the `VippsScopes.Address` scope.
 Once the user has logged in, their `ClaimsIdentity` will contain all the Vipps data you have requested through the scopes.
-To retrieve these addresses you can use the same `IVippsLoginService.GetVippsUserInfo(ClaimsIdentity identity)` to retrieve their UserInfo; including the addresses.
-If you're using Episerver commerce, install `Vipps.Login.Episerver.Commerce` and take a look at the Epi page controller example below:
+To retrieve these addresses you can use the same `IVippsLoginService.GetVippsUserInfo(IIdentity identity)` to retrieve their UserInfo; including the addresses.
+If you're using Episerver Commerce, install `Vipps.Login.Episerver.Commerce` and take a look at the Epi page controller example below:

 ```csharp
 public class VippsPageController : PageController<VippsPage>